whiterabbitcoding/whiterabbitcoding/readme.md

-# Keen and motivated developer, with experience across in Fintech, Energy and ECommerce - [rabbittx](https://www.rabbittx.com).
+# A Keen and motivated developer with experience across Fintech, Energy and ECommerce - [rabbittx](https://www.rabbittx.com).

 ---